 Then we can install the tampered APK in the emulator (you might need to remove the previously installed App first)

 Now, if we open the App, we can see the network request in our proxy tools.
-Now, we already successfully tampered an app to inject MITM proxy without having the source code.
+Now, we already successfully managed to inject MITM proxy to Android app without having the source code.

 Why is this a security hole for App developer?

 Why is it dangerous?
 For example, in this Movie App, we need to set the API key to hit the backend.
 If people can sniff the network, they can steal the key easily.
 Besides, analyzing the network request and response is the first step in reverse engineering the whole App, and by doing so, the attacker might find some security hole in our backend.
 Or maybe they might steal your application’s data and content and use your key to access your third party services.
 The possibilities are limitless, so it is best to try to secure our Android Apps as much as possible.

 Stay tuned to the second part where I will highlight the step that you can do to prevent app tampering, and I will list down the things that you can implement to enhance your application’s security.

 Read the second part here: Securing Android App from Reverse Engineering